Clapham Park: Clapham Park West Estate

 Following World War II, Oaklands House, Oakfield House, Clarence House, and their associated grounds underwent much development as this area was heavily damaged during the Blitz.
 The area immediately to the east of the Estate had been developed by the London County Council (LCC) in the 1920s as council housing, mostly in characteristic blocks of neo-Georgian brick flats.
 After 1945, most of the Cubitt houses were demolished and the northern part of the original area was redeveloped by the LCC in a very different Modern Movement style.
 On completion of the scheme the Clapham Park Estate became the largest single council estate within the London Borough of Lambeth.

 London Borough of Lambeth Council also built tower blocks west of Clarence Avenue, including three tower blocks (Barnsbury, Belgravia and Bloomsbury houses) commemorating Cubitt's more successful developments.

 An air raid shelter is still situated within the former grounds of Clarence House, now the Clapham Park West Estate.
 Some of the undeveloped plots on the southern part of the estate were developed with medium-density terraced and semi-detached houses, but the majority of the grounds associated with Oakfield House were transformed into the Poynders Garden Estate and an open green space now called Agnes Riley Gardens.

 Metropolitan Clapham Park

-Metropolitan Clapham Park is an estate, run in partnership with Metropolitan, a housing association that was formed to take over the ownership and management of houses on the Clapham Park estate following the stock transfer of the estate from the council to Metropolitan Housing in 2006.
+Metropolitan Clapham Park is an estate, which was owned by Metropolitan Clapham Park, a housing association that was formed to take over the ownership and management of houses on the Clapham Park estate following the stock transfer of the estate from the council to Metropolitan Housing in 2006.
+The estate is now run by Metropolitan Thames Valley.

 Since May 2006, Metropolitan Clapham Park has provided a housing management and maintenance service to Clapham Park tenants who are renting their homes.
 Clapham Park also offers services to leaseholders, shared ownership schemes, and private residents of the estate.

 Formerly known as Clapham Park Homes, the housing association was renamed Metropolitan Clapham Park in April 2012.
 Metropolitan Clapham Park is a limited company and is managed by a board that is responsible for the organisation.
 The board is made up of residents, local authority, local councillors, nominees and independent members.
 All board members serve in a voluntary capacity.